Hecate: 15 Ways to Work With the Goddess of Witchcraft

 2. Dedicate Altar Space to Hecate

 Because Hecate is Queen of the Witches, she adores to have her own altar or altar space in a witch’s home.
-Things you can add: a representation of her like a statue or a key, a cauldron, a knife, a broom, dog figurines, decor with stars and moons, anything with the colors black or red.
-Cleanse and consecrate the space and tools in Hecate’s name.
+Things you can add: a representation of her like a statue or a key, a cauldron, a knife, a broom, dog figurines, decorations with stars and moons, anything with the colors black or red.
+Cleanse and consecrate the space and tools in Hecate’s name initially.
+Then re-cleanse and charge monthly on the Dark Moon.
+Your altar may start out simple, but it will grow with time.

 3. Altar Offerings for Hecate